Skip to content

 Exposing services

-Once a valid compose file has been found, seelf will apply some heuristics to determine which services should be exposed and where.
+Once a valid compose file has been found and only if the target manages the proxy itself, seelf will apply some heuristics to determine which services should be exposed and where.

 It will consider any service with port mappings to be exposed.